You might find an answer to your question by searching Frequently Asked Questions below.

 - All you have to do is to rate how well they work with you when you care for patients together.
-The survey consists of 42 items.
+The survey consists of 32-33 items about the physician.
 If you want, you can give the physician written feedback in addition to their scores.

 - Will the physician know if I decline their invitation?

 - No. The physician will only see a count of how many of their raters have completed the survey, and how many have declined.